BosamiyaSimran/SE-Project-Group-15/README.md

 ## Code Coverage
   - [CodeCov](https://about.codecov.io)
   - Codecov is a code analysis tool with which users can group, merge, archive, and compare coverage reports

+## Want to Contribute?
+You are welcome.
+Please follow the guidelines given in [CONTRIBUTING](https://github.com/BosamiyaSimran/SE-Project-Group-15/blob/main/CONTRIBUTING.md)

 ## "Why" and "Why not" Translator